Quasi-Logical Arguments

-Six schemes are more precisely analyzed, and these bear the same name as their logical counterparts:
+Six schemes are analyzed in more details; they bear the same names as their logical counterparts:

 Among the quasi-logical arguments, we shall first analyze those which depend on logical relations — contradiction, total or partial identity, transitivity; we shall then analyze those which depend on mathematical relations — the connection between the part and the whole, the smaller and the larger, and frequency.
 Many other relations could obviously be examined.
 (Perelman & Olbrechts-Tyteca [1958], p.
 194)